 The deployment of broadband services fundamentally changes the utilization of the telecommunication network.
-First, the transmission is present on the network at all times ('always-on').
-Second, the transmission frequency range employed is much greater than for previous access systems.
+First, the transmission is present on the network at all times (i.e., 'always-on').
+Second, the transmission frequency range employed by broadband is much greater than that of previous access systems.
 Hence, the risk of interference with radio services has increased.
-In case of interference, the share of responsibility between the network operator and the national responsible body as well as the levels of the radiated field are not clearly defined.
+In the event of interference, the share of responsibility between the network operator and the national responsible body, as well as the levels of the radiated field are not clearly defined.

-The purpose of this Recommendation is to propose a measurement method and target levels to be used in case of interference with radio services.
-In addition, a methodology for solving the interference's case is mentioned, and under what circumstances the case has to be forwarded to the national responsible body.
+Recommendation ITU-T K.60 proposes a measurement method and target levels to guide administrations in case of interference with radio services.
+In addition, a methodology for solving the interference is discussed, and under what circumstances the case has to be forwarded to the national responsible body.